lvillepigue/hiring-engineers/answers.md

 Your answers to the questions go here.

-# Why DataDog?

-???
-TO COMPLETE ???

-## DataDog's features

-???
-TO COMPLETE ???

 ## Installing DataDog for your environment
 Let's say you are running a MySQL server on an Ubuntu server you would like to monitor